About Me

 Bunky Press

 One of the wonderful things about being an independent author is that I get to publish with own imprint.
 Bunky Press is named after my father, Ted Kasica, who passed away in 1976 and is not forgotten by anyone who loved him.
-Here’s my logo, and a brief article about my dad, the fisherman, written by my talented brother Kenn Kasica.
+Here’s a brief article about him, the fisherman, written by my talented brother Kenn Kasica.
 Enjoy!
 It’s a great read.
 The cast out, the bite, the reel in – 35 years later.

 ###